 A preliminary assessment of the future climate projections of the CNRM-RCSM4 model focused on the Adriatic Sea was performed by Dunić (2019).
 In the climate simulations, it appears that: (i) surface temperature will expectedly increase when approaching the next century, the most in the RCP8.5 scenario (about 3 oC in far-future), (ii) surface salinity will initially increase in near- and middle-future periods in RCP2.6 and RCP4.5 scenarios, followed by a decrease in far-future due to stronger Atlantic waters influx to the Mediterranean (Soto-Navarro et al. 2020) – this is not the case for RCP 8.5 scenario, in which salinity will continuously increase till the end of the projected period (up to 1.0), and (iii) the BiOS will be moved towards the anticyclonic regime, abetting Western Mediterranean waters inflow into the Adriatic, preserving its intensity except for the far-future period in RCP8.5 scenario, in which it is foreseen to intensify.
 The same simulations were analysed in Soto-Navarro et al. (2020).

+It should be noted that both, sampled and modelled salt-related data are provided in practical salinity units (PSU), which were used in analyses.
+For the simplicity, practical salinity is referred as salinity.

 2.3 The proxy